JETSCAPE/TEST-EXAMPLES/doc/Running-Regression-Tests-Offline.md

 * The user XML file for the PbPb test is found at [test/PbPb/config/jetscape_user.xml](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/PbPb/config/jetscape_user.xml), the user XML file for the pp test is found at [test/pp/config/jetscape_user_PP19.xml](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/pp/config/jetscape_user_PP19.xml), and the user XML file for the isr tests is found at [test/isr/config/jetscape_user_iMATTERMCGlauber.xml](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/config/jetscape_user_iMATTERMCGlauber.xml)

-* The script that runs the pp and PbPb tests is found at [test/runTest.sh](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/runTest.sh) and the scripts that run the isr tests are found at the following links to the [hadron](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/runPythiaIsrHadronTest.sh), [parton](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/runPythiaIsrPartonTest.sh) and [Isr-DAT](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/runPythiaIsrDatTest.sh) test respectively.
+* The script that runs the pp and PbPb tests is found at [test/runTest.sh](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/runTest.sh), and the scripts that run the isr tests are found at the following links to the [hadron](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/runPythiaIsrHadronTest.sh), [parton](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/runPythiaIsrPartonTest.sh) and [Isr-DAT](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/isr/runPythiaIsrDatTest.sh) test respectively.

-When regression tests are performed automatically using GitHub Actions, the following lines of code from the **.github/workflows/test-events** yaml files in the repository under test will be used to call [test/runTest.sh](https://github.com/JETSCAPE/TEST-EXAMPLES/blob/main/test/runTest.sh) and pass in command line arguments.
+When regression tests are performed automatically using GitHub Actions, the following lines of code from the **.github/workflows/test-events** yaml files in the repository under test will be used to call the various tests and pass in command line arguments.

 ### For the pp Test
 ```